pdeljanov/Symphonia/symphonia-codec-vorbis/README.md

 # Symphonia Vorbis Codec

-This is a placeholder crate for Symphonia's Vorbis decoder.
+This is a placeholder crate for Project Symphonia's Vorbis decoder.

 Please consider contributing!

+:musical_note: **Note:** This crate is part of Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## License